 Regulation

-Parents in Washington choosing to homeschool their children, ages 8 to 18, must file an annual declaration of intent with the superintendent of the local (or other) district.
+Washington allows two types of homeschooling – the traditional parent-directed homeschool model, and homeschooling under the “umbrella” of private schools where homeschool families operate as an “extension program” of the school.
+Parents choosing to homeschool their children, ages 8 to 18, must file an annual declaration of intent with the superintendent of the local (or other) district.
 Washington’s instructional requirements are in hours, and parents are expected to provide “equivalent” hours required for private schools.
 Washington requires a minimum of 180 days of instruction and the following broad subjects covered: basic skills of occupational education, science, mathematics, language, social studies, history, health, reading, writing, spelling, and developing an appreciation of art and music.
+Parents must also keep a variety of records.
 Otherwise, instruction is at the discretion of the parents.

 Parents must meet several other requirements to homeschool their children.
 Parents can only homeschool their own children, and they must either: (1) be supervised by a “certified person” who helps them plan and goal set a minimum of one hour a week, (2) have at least 45 hours of college credit, (3) have completed a home instruction course at a post-secondary institution, or (4) be deemed “sufficiently qualified” by the local superintendent.